Resources

 The public meeting “Winning free public transport” that Fare Free London held on Sunday 29th September 2024 was successful, with many interesting conversations had.

 The speakers have given their permissions for their presentations to be shared, and these are linked below.
-The video (of the speakers only, not the audience) will also be shared soon.
-The agenda for the day is linked here: Agenda
+The videos (of the speakers only, not the audience) are also available.
+Agenda for the day

 Session 1: The case for free public transport: social justice and climate aims, and why transport workers support it.
 Watch the recording here